realpython/python-guide/docs/dev/env.rst

     $ export VIRTUALENVWRAPPER_VIRTUALENV_ARGS='--no-site-packages'

-This will prevent your virtualenvs from relying on your (global) site packages directory, so that they are completely separate..
+This will prevent your virtualenvs from relying on your (global) site packages directory, so that they are completely separate.
-[note: This is the default behavior for ``virtualenv`` 1.7 and later]
+[Note: This is the default behavior for ``virtualenv`` 1.7 and later]

 Other Tools
 :::::::::::